September 23, 2024

 As an example, we can mention our project SUS - Scenekunstbrukets Unge Stemmer, where young people blog and reflect on their experience of the performing arts they are served.
 Here, both Norwegian and the secondary language have been put to use, and the young people have developed their democratic mindset by encountering opinions and impressions outside their own comfort zone, and they have learned that it is fruitful to be open to new impressions.
 These are all important qualities beyond being interested in art.
 In the SUS project, we have given the partner schools free rein in terms of how they want to use it in their teaching, as this is where their expertise lies.
 SUS and other similar projects can be implemented in several school subjects.

 Another example is that criticism courses have been held at several schools, linked to music, performing arts and literature.
-Firda upper secondary school has an interdisciplinary non-fiction initiative called "Writing in all subjects", which includes using music criticism in Norwegian lessons. Østfold Cultural Development presents all its performances with relevance to the curriculum, as well as a video in which the artists talk about their work.
+Firda upper secondary school has an interdisciplinary non-fiction initiative called "Writing in all subjects", which includes using music criticism in Norwegian lessons. Østfold kulturutvikling presents all its performances with relevance to the curriculum, as well as a video in which the artists talk about their work.
 This is also something Scenekunstbruket wants to follow up.
-We have started a project where we create trailers for the performances in our repertoire; with interviews with the artists and clips from the performance.
-All these measures help to 'open up the work' to a greater extent for the viewer.
+We have started a project where we create trailers for the performances in our repertoire, with interviews with the artists and clips from the performance.
+All of these measures help to 'open up the work' to a greater extent for the viewer.

 Our children are competing in a much more complex labor market than before, and creativity and openness are valued alongside cultural understanding and global thinking.
 Just as we've seen that it's not dangerous to ask for young people's honest opinions and allow them to exert influence through SUS, we don't think the art field needs to be worried about what will happen if the education field takes greater responsibility for how the art communicated to students can be used in school.